Amazon employees worry not enough is being done after co-worker tests positive

-FRESNO, California (KSEE) — Employees at the Fresno’s Amazon Fulfillment Center are worried after learning one of their co-workers tested positive for COVID-19.
+FRESNO, California (KGPE) — Employees at the Fresno’s Amazon Fulfillment Center are worried after learning one of their co-workers tested positive for COVID-19.

 While efforts to screen and prevent the virus have ramped up at Amazon locations nationwide, families of the Fresno workers say those measures should’ve been implemented sooner.